clickity-clacking/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator project for UCLA coding bootcamp.
+This project takes in a variety of password criteria from the user (include special characters, what length, etc) and generates a random password that meets those qualifications.